knamatame0729/Cart-Pole-RL-Control/README.md

 ## Overview
 This repository enable to implement a **CartPole environment** for training reinforcement learning (RL) agents to solve the classic control problem of balancing a pole on a cart while keeping the cart near the origin.
 The environment trains agents to **swing the pole up from a downward position to an upright position** and maintain the cart at the center

+## Objectives

+1. Maintain the pendulum in an upright position (π rad) from downward position (0 rad)
+2. Keep the cart within ± 2.5m physical limits
+3. Keep the cart at origin
+3. Achieve stabele operation

 ## Testing Environment
 - AMD Ryzen 7 5700X
 - RTX 3060 Ti